6 Unique and Creative Ideas for ‘Get to Know Your Customers Day’

 - other relevant information that may have come up in your conversations

 What your customers buy will help you to learn more about them and their shopping habits.
+You can leverage CRMs like HubSpot or their available alternatives to manage all of your customer’s personas and can work on personalized campaigns.

 Ask each customer to complete a form with information like their name, email address, and date of birth and also ask them to opt into receiving a company newsletter that will keep them up-to-date on new products, promotions, or job opportunities.
 You’ll find that showing an interest in your customers builds loyalty and strengthens your customer relationships.